 From the word itself virtual, it is pretty obvious that you would need virtual assistant tools or medium how to deal with your clients.
 In this case, your very own employer.
-(With of course, target audience in mind).
+(With, of course, target audience in mind).
 You must know where to lay down all your agenda.
-For you to be able to be a credible VA, may I share to you some basic online tools to be use for communication to be able to do your job efficiently.
+For you to be able to be a credible VA, here are some basic online tools to be used for communication to be able to do your job efficiently.

 10 Most Used Virtual Assistant Tools Today

-2) Google Docs: This is a kind of virtual assistant tools which is widely-used office suite that is definitely web-based.
+This is a kind of virtual assistant tools which is widely-used office suite that is definitely web-based.
 There are clients that prefer the simplicity of Google docs compared to any other tools.
-This is especially in creating a usual document that enables any virtual assistant in the team can be able to view, and even edit and share the documents.
+This is especially in creating a usual document that enables any virtual assistant in the team can be able to view and even edit and share the documents.
 Creating documents to google docs is also as simple as doing a basic document in your personal computer.

-3) Dropbox – Try to install a Dropbox in your own pc and enjoy sharing files with as many virtual assistant and as many clients as you can.
-Through dropbox, you can share a link easily and share a folder anytime to other virtual assistant and to your clients.
+3) Dropbox – Try to install a Dropbox on your own pc and enjoy sharing files with as many virtual assistants and as many clients as you can.
+Through Dropbox, you can share a link easily and share a folder anytime to other virtual assistant and to your clients.

-4) Google Calendar – Through sharing client’s calendar with you through this tool, he/she can easily update you of what to do.
+Through sharing client’s calendar with you through this tool, he/she can easily update you on what to do.
 This scheme is then helpful to both clients and the Vas especially when you are working as a “virtual team”.
-Sub-calendars can be created easily and it can be labeled with your personal name per work category.
+Sub-calendars can be created easily and it can be labelled with your personal name per work category.

-5) Last Pass – This is a password manager tool that will allow to save all our login credentials.
+This is a password manager tool that will allow saving all our login credentials.
 I personally use this tool to store my personal login credentials as well as to my clients.

-6) Skype – This is indeed one of the most “personalized” meeting with your clients and other Vas.
-This web-calling tools smashes most of the available VA tools
+6) Skype – This is indeed one of the most “personalized” meetings with your clients and other Vas.
+This web-calling tool smashes most of the available VA tools

-9) PicMonkey – Through this tool you can use of images that generates larger number of engagement in different social media sites.
+9) PicMonkey – Through this tool, you can use images that generate larger number of engagement in different social media sites.

 10) Freshbooks – This tool is used in billing your clients.
 It enables you to track hours or number of projects and its corresponding pay professionally.
 This is recommended to use if you are managing less than three clients.